Parvez1825/FeatherJet/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Inspired by Apache Tomcat's architecture
-- Built with performance and simplicity in mind
-- Thanks to the Java community for excellent libraries
+- Special thanks to Sakshi (https://github.com/SakshiP3103) for contributions to this project.

 ## 📞 Support